iyobo/amala/README.md

 This is a Typescript routing controller system for KoaJS 2+.
 Define your REST API endpoints using classes and decorators.
+Inject arguments into your endpoint handlers, effectively turning your controller actions into service actions.
+This leads to clean, self-documenting API endpoints and makes it so you can re-use those service actions elsewhere and also makes them easy to test.

 `npm i koa-ts-controllers`